HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-load-balancer-one-ip.md

 ### 9. Changing the deployment
 Terraform is a declarative language to describe the desired state of resources.
 A user can modify terraform.tfvars and run ```terraform apply``` again.
 Terraform will try to only apply the changes needed to acheive the new state.

-Note that changes involving creating or recreating Cloud Access Connectors requires a new connector token from the CAS Manager admin console.
+Note that changes involving creating or recreating Cloud Access Connectors requires a new connector token from the Anyware Manager admin console.
 Create a new connector to obtain a new token.

 ### 10. Deleting the deployment
 Run ```terraform destroy -force``` to remove all resources created by Terraform.
 If this command doesn't delete everything entirely due to error, another alternative is to delete the resource group itself from the **Resource groups** page in Azure.

 ### 11. Troubleshooting
 - If the console looks frozen, try pressing Enter to unfreeze it.
-- If no machines are showing up on CAS Manager or get errors when connecting via PCoIP client, wait 2 minutes and retry.
+- If no machines are showing up on Anyware Manager or get errors when connecting via PCoIP client, wait 2 minutes and retry.
 - If trying to run a fresh deployment and have been running into errors, delete all files containing  ```.tfstate```. .tfstate files store the state of the current infrastructure and configuration.
 - If there is a timeout error regarding **centos-gfx** machine(s) at the end of the deployment, this is because script extensions time out after 30 minutes.
 This happens sometimes but users can still add VMs to CAM.